muyjohno/HollowKnight.RandomizerMod/README.md

 - Pale Ore
 - Charm Notches: all charm notches, except those sold by Salubra
 - Geo Chests: all geo chests, except the one above Baldur Shell and those in the Junk Pit
+- Relics: all wanderers journals, hallownest seals, king's idols, and arcane eggs.
 - Rancid Eggs
-- Relics: all wanderers journals, hallownest seals, king's idols, and arcane eggs.
+- Stags
 - Maps
-- Stags
+- Whispering Roots
 - Grubs
-- Whispering Roots
-- Geo Rocks
 - Lifeblood Cocoons
-- Soul Totems
+- Soul Totems: all soul totems except those found in White Palace
+- Palace Totems: soul totems found in White Palace
 - Grimmkin Flames
+- Geo Rocks

 Note: several items are randomized progressively, meaning that collecting any item in a given family always gives the first upgrade, collecting another gives the second upgrade, etc. The families this pertains to are:
 	- Dream Nail, Dream Gate, Awoken Dream Nail